GovindKRajesh/Freelance_Portal/README.md

 # Freelance_Portal

-Certainly!
-Building a Freelancer Job Portal on the blockchain can be an innovative solution that leverages decentralization, security, and transparency.
 Below is a high-level design, describing the various components and their interaction.

 ### 1. **User Interface (Frontend)**:
 #### a. **Client Side**: